 Easy Bellini Recipe

-The Bellini is Italy's answer to the mimosa, which consists of two simple ingredients: Italian Prosecco sparkling wine and peach purée.
+The Bellini is Italy's answer to the mimosa and is an easy 2-ingredient champagne cocktail: Italian Prosecco sparkling wine and peach purée.

 Simple Refreshing French Spritz